Defect Option in Real Estate Transactions

 The Defect Option Must Be Exercised Promptly

-Termination based on defect is subject to prompt action.
+Termination based on a defect is subject to prompt action.

 The buyer must terminate within a customary and reasonable period after becoming aware of the defect and deciding to terminate.